davestewart/nuxt-areas/README.md

 $store.state.clothes
 ```

-### Move all application content to areas
+### Move Nuxt application content to areas

-By design, Areas namespaces all areas folders with a prefixed route and store.
+By design, Areas namespaces areas folders with a prefixed route and store.

-However, it reserves a special folder `app` where you can move root-level `layouts`, `pages`, and `store` folders to simplify your main Nuxt app:
+However, it reserves a special `app`  folder where you can move root-level `layouts`, `pages`, and `store` folders to simplify your main Nuxt app:

 ```
 +- src